weliveindetail/tpde/docs/tpde/main.md

 - \subpage tpde-compiler-ref is a reference for the Compiler classes, explaining what functions you need to implement for instruction selection
 - \subpage tpde-encodegen is a reference for the tool generating snippet encoders
 - \subpage tpde-guide is a guide that explains how to implement a back-end using TPDE for an example IR
-- \subpage tpde-internals-flow is a more detailed documentation of the compilation flow
-- \subpage tpde-internals-analyzer describes how the Analyzer component of TPDE works
-- \subpage tpde-internals-regalloc describes how the register allocator works
-- \subpage tpde-internals-assembler describes how the Assembler component of TPDE works

 <div class="section_buttons">